Protective Orders in Monmouth County

 At the trial of a formal restraining order, the victim must testify about the incident that caused them to file a temporary restraining order.
 Witnesses may be present at the hearing to provide further proof of said abuse.

-The defendant is then given the opportunity to dispute said claims made by the victim and present their own evidence.
+The defendant is then allowed to dispute said claims made by the victim and present their own evidence.
 Once all testimonies have been heard, the judge must decide whether a final restraining order is necessary.

 How Can I Prove Domestic Abuse?